cloudflare/workers-docs/content/tutorials/deploy-a-react-app/_index.md

 new: true
 ---

 In this tutorial, we'll use [Wrangler](https://github.com/cloudflare/wrangler) and [Cloudflare Workers](https://workers.cloudflare.com) to deploy and serve a static site.
-With the rise of architectures like [JAMStack](https://jamstack.org/), static sites have become an incredible way to combine highly-available static assets with performant backend code, especially when deployed with serverless.
+With the rise of architectures like [JAMStack](https://jamstack.org/), static sites have become a simple, streamlined way to combine highly-available static assets with performant backend code, especially when deployed with serverless.
 Workers in particular is a great platform to deploy static sites: your application will be distributed to over 190+ locations around the world, and served directly from Cloudflare's powerful CDN at a server incredibly close to your users.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6YC3MgVwCGA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>